 VIII.
 Conferences and Workshops

-A. At least 30 days prior to the conference or activity, the Executive Director shall supply the Board of Directors a budget for each state approved conference or activity.
+A. At least 30 days prior to the conference or activity, the Executive Director shall supply the Board of Directors a budget for each state-approved conference or activity.

 B. The Executive Director shall authorize all expenditures for state conferences or activities.